 - Low libido

-Low level of testosterone has been linked with obesity and depression.
+Low level of testosterone has been linked to obesity and depression.
 The high-level results in:

 - Excessive hair growth